cormullion/juliamonomaster/website/index.md

 Thanks to: Thibaut Lienart for his [Franklin.jl](https://github.com/tlienart/Franklin.jl) web site builder; to Jérémie Knüsel who provided invaluable suggestions and advice; to Dr Zygmunt Szpak for his cool maths code; to Simeon Schaub for the issues and PRs, and to others in the Julia community for help and suggestions.
 Type sample from [underscoretype](https://underscoretype.com).

 ## Footnotes
-[^licence]:  &nbsp; “licence” Although not MIT-licensed like Julia, JuliaMono is licensed using the [SIL Open Font licence](https://scripts.sil.org/OFL), which allows the fonts to be used, studied, modified, freely redistributed, and even sold, without affecting anything they’re bundled with.
+[^license]:  &nbsp; “license” Although not MIT-licensed like Julia, JuliaMono is licensed using the [SIL Open Font license](https://scripts.sil.org/OFL), which allows the fonts to be used, studied, modified, freely redistributed, and even sold, without affecting anything they’re bundled with.

 [^windows]:  &nbsp; “Windows” For more information about if and how it works on Windows, read [this](/faq/#does_it_work_on_windows), but I currently don't know enough about Windows font technology and how it differs from MacOS and Unix.
 Early reports said that the font didn’t look good on Windows.
 This was because the format was CFF/PostScript OTF, which isn’t hinted on Windows.
 A switch to TTF/TrueType OTF, which is hinted, was considered an improvement.